- What’s wrong with me? I thought we were making the right choice.

 It is common for men to defer the abortion decision to their partners and to keep their own thoughts and desires to themselves.
 While men may believe that is the best way to support their partners, it actually hinders the open communication needed during a crisis pregnancy.
 When a man doesn’t share his thoughts and feelings about the pregnancy, his partner is likely to assume that he doesn’t care what she decides or that he wants her to abort.
 This can lead to a tragic and irreversible outcome that neither partner really wanted.

 First Care Clinic offers post abortion consultations for men as well as for women.
-As with all of our services, this counseling is free and confidential.
+As with all of our services, this consultation is free and confidential.
 If you are a man who has been wounded by abortion, whether father, grandfather, brother, uncle or friend, we can help to restore hope and find healing.

-First Care Clinic offers peer counseling and accurate information about your pregnancy options; however, we do not offer or refer for abortion services.
+First Care Clinic offers consultations and evidence-based medical education about abortion and other pregnancy options; however, we do not offer or refer for abortion services.
 Our medical personnel are available to help answer any questions you may have.